f-prime/Feather-Python/README.md

 About
 =====

-Feather is a Python micro web framework that aims to be as small and simple as possible while still providing a production ready web server.
+Feather is a Python micro web framework that aims to be as small and simple as possible while still providing a production ready, multi threaded, web server.

 Hello World
 ===========